 I just did something I’ve never done in my life.
-It involved the help of a Doctor – a specialist – that, not only had I never seen before, but I never knew existed.
+I got help from a doctor that, not only had I never seen before, but I never knew existed.
 Now that the treatment’s over, I feel fantastic.
 Renewed.
-Like I’m 20 years old, eager to throw caution – and a baseball or two –
+Eager to throw caution – and a baseball or two – to the wind.

-It all started last week when I was cleaning out the basement and found my old baseball glove, a Rawlings special.
+It all started last week when I was cleaning-out the basement and found my old baseball glove, a Rawlings special.
 It wasn’t a sentimental discovery – i.e., my first glove.
-Or the glove my father bought me when I made Girls’ Little League.
-(In fact, Girls’ L.L. didn’t even exist when I was a kid!)
-But, tipped-off by the “Reggie Jackson” signature branded on the heel pad, I guessed that my glove was from the late 70’s or 80’s, likely from a phase I remember vaguely as, “I will always play sports”.
+By the “Reggie Jackson” signature on the heel pad, I guessed that it was from the late 70’s.
+Likely from a phase I remembered as, “I will always play sports”.

-I tried-on the glove for old time’s sake.
-It did not go well.
+I quickly shoved my hand in the glove.
 The leather was dried out – squeaking and cracking – and it badly irritated the skin on the top of my left hand.
-I felt sad about its deteriorated condition but, in same moment, I felt oddly inspired.
+I felt sad about its deteriorated condition but, in the same moment, I felt oddly inspired.

 I rushed upstairs, googled “baseball glove re-conditioning” and spent the next hour boning-up on the latest treatment sources and rehab products.
-I read user and expert reviews and watched two different ‘how-to’ YouTube videos.
 Informed and motivated, I drove to the nearest sporting goods store and bought a 3 oz. spray bottle of a special oil designed to restore the softness and “give” of the leather glove I hadn’t used for decades.